 The Everyman Backpcking Adventure

-This October one of the Original Sea Peptide Salties, Michelle, and I will go back to our roots and take on a 30-mile backpacking trip along the Pacific Crest Trail in Big Bear, California.
+In October 2018, one of the Original Sea Peptide Salties, Michelle, and I will go back to our roots and take on a 30-mile backpacking trip along the Pacific Crest Trail in Big Bear, California.

 This one will be a total speed trip, fit into 42 hours, including the drive from San Diego to and from Big Bear.